-In this step, you have to use 5 LEDs as your outputs: You need 4 LEDs for "sum0", "sum1", "sum2", "sum3", and one LED for "overflow".
-You will use 9 dip switches as your inputs: You need four of them for A0,A1,A2,A3; four of them for B0,B1,B2,B3; and one of them for Cin.
-You need to connect them through the general purpose I/O pins that we discussed above.
+For external logic, you have to use 5 LEDs as your outputs: You need 4 LEDs for "sum0", "sum1", "sum2", "sum3", and one LED for "overflow".
+You will use 9 dip switches as your inputs: You need four of them for A0, A1, A2, A3; four of them for B0, B1, B2, B3; and one of them for Cin.
+You need to connect them through the general purpose I/O pins.

-By carefully selecting the output pins, it's possible to utilize the 7-segment display and 4bit dip-switch on the XSA board.

 In this step, we test the design on FPGA for all valuations (i.e. input combinations).
-To download the .bit file you will be using XSTOOLS.
-For further details, please refer to the XSA50 manual xsa-manual-v1\2.pdf, pages 13-15.
+To download the binary file you will be using "FPGAtool".
+The executable and documentation for how to use the tool are also on UCSB/ECE DigiLab FPGA Board website (top right hand corner).
+You will need to download FPGAtool.exe to your local user account from the website.

 Now you are ready to test varies combinations of inputs and observe the output.
 Verify that the outputs (LEDs) are functioning correctly.